How to Get and Use Personal Loans for Your Small Business

 The exact minimum requirements will vary by lender.
 For example, some personal lenders require just a 540 personal credit score, while others have a minimum credit requirement of at least 620.

-And not all lenders will care about the same factors.
+Not all lenders will care about the same factors.
 Some lenders might focus more on your recent credit history than your actual personal credit score.
-Likewise, some lenders offer only unsecured loans, so they won’t care at all if you don’t have collateral.
-Others, though, offer secured loans and will definitely take your collateral into account.
+Likewise, some lenders offer only unsecured loans, so they won’t care if you don’t have collateral.
+Others offer secured loans and will definitely take your collateral into account.

 Keep in mind that the type of lender you apply with will affect those borrower requirements.
 Your average traditional lender (like your bank or your local credit union) will have stricter loan requirements than a typical online lender (also called an alternative lender).